 The Master of Education with Teaching ESL emphasis presents education in the context of culturally and linguistically diverse classrooms.
 You will be prepared to serve international students and those whose first language is not English.
 In this program, you will complete coursework including English syntax, phonology and language acquisition.

 With the appropriate content knowledge exam for licensure, you will have the opportunity to add the P-12 ESL Endorsement to your TN teaching license.

 The Master of Education with Educational Leadership emphasis equips teachers for administration roles in pre-K–12 schools.
 In the program, you will:

 To apply for the Carson-Newman Master of Education program, please follow these steps:

 Submit Praxis scores from the PRAXIS II Principles of Learning and Teaching Tests or PRAXIS II Subject Assessment Tests in the area of licensure.
 Carson-Newman will accept a score from any PRAXIS II test that is currently being offered for Tennessee state teachers for acceptance.

 If these scores are unavailable, a GRE score obtained within the last 10 years may be submitted.

-If you have a valid Professional Educators License, please submit a copy of your certificate to the Graduate Information Office by fax (800-504-7618) or by email to email@example.com.
+If you have a valid Professional Educators License, please submit a copy of your certificate to the Graduate Admissions Office via email at firstname.lastname@example.org.